-Peanut Butter Sriracha Chicken Satay – with a sweet, sour, spicy sauce that can even be made a day in advance; then brush it onto the chicken skewers and grill in mere minutes.
+Peanut Butter Sriracha Chicken Satay.
+With a sweet, sour, spicy sauce that can even be made a day in advance.
+Then just brush it onto the chicken skewers and grill in mere minutes.

 - 4 large boneless skinless chicken breasts

 - 2 tbsp peanut oil or canola oil

 - 2 Tbsp Sriracha sauce more or less to taste

 - 1/4 cup hoisin sauce